Alfredsson418/hawkeyes/README.md

 # Hawkeyes
-Hawkeyes is a lightweight and efficient port scanner designed for network diagnostics.
-Hawkeyes supports both IPv4 and IPv6 and utilizes multithreading for scanning multiple ports at the same time.
+Hawkeyes is a lightweight and efficient port scanner designed for network diagnostics written in C.

+## Features
+* Different scanning methods
+* IPv4 and IPv6 support
+* Specify a range of ports and/or specific ports (e.g., 50-60, 67, 78)
+* Multithreaded scanning
+* Scan on specific interfaces
+* Service detection

 ## [`Usage`](docs/Help.md)
 `hawk [options]`